Skip to content

 George Speed

-Orchestral playing is central to Speed’s career.
-Recently appointed principal bass with the Tallahassee Symphony, he served as Principal Bass of the Oklahoma City Philharmonic from 2005-2019.
-For 17 years Speed was a regular player with the Boston Pops Esplanade Orchestra, including numerous television broadcasts and domestic and international tours.
-He has also performed with the Boston Symphony, Dallas Symphony, Fort Worth Symphony, and Handel and Haydn Society, among others.
+Currently Principal Bass with the Tallahassee Symphony, Speed served as Principal Bass of the Oklahoma City Philharmonic from 2005-2019.
+For 17 years he was a regular player with the Boston Pops Esplanade Orchestra, including numerous television broadcasts and domestic and international tours.
+He has also performed with the St. Paul Chamber Orchestra, Boston Symphony, Dallas Symphony, Atlanta Symphony, Florida Orchestra and Handel & Haydn Society, among others.

 Speed is passionate about both chamber music and solo performance.
 The Pierre Boulez Workshop at Carnegie Hall selected him to perform Schoenberg’s Kammersymphonie, Op.
 9 in Weill Recital Hall under Maestro Boulez in 1999.
 From 2005-2019 he performed regularly with the Oklahoma City-based chamber ensemble Brightmusic.
-In August 2018, Centaur Records released Speed’s recording of his Vivaldi cello sonata 1-6 transcriptions, with forthcoming print publication by Recital Music.
+A frequent recitalist, Speed has also recorded two solo albums for Centaur Records: Vivaldi Cello Sonatas and Bass Favorites and Transcriptions from the 18th Century.
+Additionally, his original transcriptions of Vivaldi cello sonatas 1-6 were published by Recital Music in 2019.

 View All Faculty and Staff